Last Updated on June 18, 2020 by Admin

 The Struggle For Survival

-Many of the first Italian fishermen of Gloucester, Massachusetts settled there after years of doing nearly anything from working in rail yards and stables to mining for gold in California.
-The determination of these first immigrants to support their families was apparently misunderstood as a slave or servant mentality.
+Many of the first Italian fishermen of Gloucester, Massachusetts, settled there after years of doing nearly anything from working in rail yards and stables, to mining for gold in California.
+The determination of these first immigrants to support their families was often misunderstood as a slave or servant mentality.

-Acceptance Into Society
+Acceptance into Society

-Today even the bad stereotypes associated with Italians and Italian-Americans, such as the criminal element, reflect a touch of class.
-A century ago Italian mobsters were portrayed as filthy monsters lurking in the shadows.
-Today, with movies like Goodfellas and popular TV shows like the Sopranos, it is sometimes hard to not like the bad guys.
-Now the filthy monsters drive the nicest cars, wear the most expensive suits and live in marble palaces!
+Take the example of the quintessential Italian mobster: a century ago, he or she would have been portrayed as a filthy monster, lurking in the shadows.
+Today, with movies like Goodfellas and popular TV shows like the Sopranos, it is sometimes hard not to like the bad guys.
+Now, the filthy monsters drive the nicest cars, wear the most expensive suits and live in marble palaces!

-Times and attitudes in the United States have changed, but it still seems that every group that arrives has to ‘run the gauntlet’ at first and prove itself, even today.
-Italians have not come to the United States in large numbers since the 1950’s, but those that do certainly have a much easier cultural transition.
+Times and attitudes in the United States have changed, but it still seems that every group that arrives has to “run the gauntlet” at first and prove itself, even today.
+Italians have not come to the United States in large numbers since the 1950s, but those that do certainly have a much easier cultural transition.